 Many of us are living with a small bathroom and there’s not much we can do about it if there’s no room or money to expand the space.
 There’s no need for despair, though, as by being clever with paint, an illusion of space can be created.

 You don’t have to stick to white if it’s not your thing, but light and bright colours will certainly do the trick; think light pink, pearl, aqua and even light grey.
 Light walls reflect light, which makes the room feel more open; it also helps to “bring in” more natural light, which also makes the room feel more spacious.
 Extend the light palette to your bathroom suite, too, with a visit to betterbathrooms.com for inspiration and advice.

 Maintain your tone

 Light colours don’t have to be the same colours throughout the bathroom, but if you really do have a small space, keep to the same tone.
-For example, if your walls are all in a light colour, you shouldn’t have dark tiles or a dark suite as this will overwhelm the effect from the lighter colours.
-Sharp contrasts also show up how small a space is.
+For example, if your walls are all in a light colour, you shouldn’t have dark tiles or a dark suit as this will overwhelm the effect from the lighter colours.
+Sharp contrasts also show up how small space is.